sathwikaduggineni/Heart_stroke_prediction_final/README.md

 **Heart_Stroke_Risk_Prediction_with_explainable_ML**
--This project predicts the likelihood of stroke occurrence based on clinical, demographic, and lifestyle features.
+This project predicts the likelihood of stroke occurrence based on clinical, demographic, and lifestyle features.
 It implements a complete end-to-end machine learning pipeline inside a single notebook

 ## Dataset